pysat/pysat/docs/new_instrument.rst

    # Show default value applied for custom2 keyword
    print(inst.kwargs_supported['load']['custom2'])

+   # Show keywords reserved for use by pysat
+   print(inst.kwargs_reserved)

 If a user supplies a keyword that is reserved or not supported by pysat, or by any specific instrument module function, then an error is raised.
 Reserved keywords are 'fnames', 'inst_id', 'tag', 'date_array', 'data_path',